cornerstonejs/dicomParser/README.md

 tightly couple the parser with image display.
 I hope that keeping this library small and simple will help it reach the widest adoption.

-_Designed to work well in a browser_
+_Designed to work well in a browser (modern ones at least)_

 There are some good javascript DICOM parsing libraries available for server development on node.js but they won't automatically work in a browser.
 I needed a library that let me easily parse WADO responses and I figured others would also prefer a simple library to do this with no dependencies.
 I don't have any plans to make this library work in node.js but would welcome contributions from anyone that wants to do the work.
+The library does make use of the [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/API/ArrayBuffer) object which is widely supported except for IE (it is available on IE10+).
+I have no plans to add support for older versions of IE.

 _Follows modern javascript best practices_